tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 * `width` and `height` - By default, the width and height will be the real world dimensions of the layer, but you may want to set them to `100%` for display purposes
 * `class` or `className` (depending on your `createElement` function) - self explanatory

-#### create element and include namespace options
+#### create element, include namespace, and object mode options

-`createElement` and `includeNamespace` allow you to generate renders in a different format than the default XML string. `createElement` is a [hyperscript-style](https://github.com/dominictarr/hyperscript) function that takes a tagName, attributes map, and children array:
+`createElement`, `includeNamespace` and `objectMode` allow you to generate renders in a different format than the default XML string. `createElement` is a [hyperscript-style](https://github.com/dominictarr/hyperscript) function that takes a tagName, attributes map, and children array:

 ``` javascript
 var createElement = function(tagName, attributes, children) {